gmc-code/PC-app-development/docs/tk_pizza_orders_tutorial/Lesson01.rst

 ================================================
-Pizza 1: Introduction to Tkinter
+Pizza 1: Create a window
 ================================================